SvitlanaKo/documentation/complete_reference/glossary.rst

 .. glossary::
    :sorted:

+   Backorder
+      An order that cannot be currently filled or shipped, but is requested nonetheless for when the item becomes available again.

    Entity
       A grouping of things with common rules that represent objects of similar nature.
 For    #example, orders, customers, addresses, etc.